Tessa-777/ocr-pdf-transcribe/README.md

 ### ✅ The Auto-Marker (Memo Generator)
 - Generate marking memos from PDF pages or images
-- AI-powered analysis using Ollama (minicpm-v model)
+- AI-powered analysis using Google Gemini
+- Interactive chat interface for correcting AI assumptions
 - Page selection for PDFs with preview
+- Batch OCR processing for multiple files

 ## Installation